Thyme oil topping

 This section has been translated automatically.

-The thyme oil overlay is a naturopathic procedure, see also overlays, in which 5 to 10 percent thyme oil (see below thyme genuine) is used.
-The thyme oil overlay is used to treat colds, bronchitis, bronchial asthma, whooping cough, in respiratory patients and in COPD (J44.99).
+The thyme oil compress is a naturopathic procedure, see also compresses, in which 5 to 10 percent thyme oil (see real thyme below) is used.
+Thyme oil compresses are used to treat colds, bronchitis, bronchial asthma, whooping cough, respiratory patients and COPD (J44.99).

 Effects